RealOrangeOne/theorangeone.net/content/posts/self-hosting-plausible/index.md

 ### Setup and configuration

 Fortunately, configuring Plausible is actually really simple and the settings are pretty obvious.
-There's a [hosting README](https://github.com/plausible/analytics/blob/master/HOSTING.md) in the repository which should definitely be read.
+There's official [hosting docs](https://plausible.io/docs/self-hosting) too, which should definitely be read.
 Here's what I have set up for Plausible:

 ```yaml
 environment: